 |Transfer method||Bank account deposit||Cash pickup|

-|Processing time||3 business days||10 minutes|
+|Transfer speed||3 business days||10 minutes|

 As you can see, while the second company allows rapid transfers it also charges a much higher transfer fee ($53 greater) and offers a poorer exchange rate.
 Xavi can send an extra 40 euros if he uses the first provider.

 How to compare transfer companies when sending money to Spain